-There’s no doubt that pets can be expensive.
-You can pay thousands of pounds for a pedigree dog or cat.
-You then have to budget for food, kennels, catteries and various pet accessories.
-And what about vet’s bills?
+Having a pet can often get expensive: not only can you pay thousands of pounds for a pedigree dog or cat, you also need to budget for food, kennels, catteries and various pet accessories.
+And what about vet fees?

-The latest figures from the Association of British Insurers suggest that one in three pets needs veterinary treatment each year – or you could look at it as saying every pet will need treatment once in three years.
+Figures from the Association of British Insurers suggest that one in three pets needs veterinary treatment each year – or you could look at it as saying every pet will need treatment once every three years.
 This is why pet insurance is so important.
 Most people would struggle to meet unexpected vet’s bills out of their own pocket, but insurance can help spread the cost and offer a financial lifeline to your pet.

 Just make sure you read and digest the details of your policy.
 Many insurers impose a limit on the amount you can claim for a particular illness.
 Pet insurance also usually excludes pre-existing conditions and does not cover routine procedures such as vaccinations, neutering and spaying.